wntrblm/nox/docs/tutorial.rst

 Session tags
 ------------

-You can add tags to your sessions to help you organize your test suite:
+You can add tags to your sessions to help you organize your development tasks:

 .. code-block:: python